hmxmilohax/rb3-pc/readme.md

 	* **“Show PPU compilation hint”** - This creates a popup whenever RPCS3 is compiling units for the PPU.
 This only comes up once as the "Recompiler (LLVM)" setting in the CPU tab does this when launching the game.
 	* **“Show shader compilation hint”** - This creates a popup whenever RPCS3 is compiling shaders.
 Whether you leave it on or not is up to you, but I should tell you what this means as it is important.
 When you run PS3 games, it has to compile shaders to “translate” the graphics from a PS3 format to a format your PC can work with. **The game will** appear to **stutter when this happens**. **This happens on ALL computer systems.
 When it finishes** compiling an effect, **it will usually never happen again**. **The best way to deal with this is** just **to** **play the game** as it will quickly go away.
 You can also use Rock Band 3 Deluxe's Autoplay modifier to let it go through a few songs in party shuffle and let it compile a decent amount of shaders.
 	* **“Start games in Fullscreen mode”** - Switches to Fullscreen when you start Rock Band 3.
 	* **“Use Native Interface”** - Removes the pretty displays RPCS3 adds, including notifications and game startup background.
 It will instead use old school pop-ups for keyboard prompts.
-This used to fix an issue with instrument controllers soft locking the game when the keyboard came up but it seems to no longer be necessary.
-The native interface does cause frame rate drops, so keep this in mind.
+This can also fix a problem with instrument controllers using MMJoystick soft locking the game when the keyboard comes up.
+The native interface also seems to cause slight frame rate drops.

 **After all of that, remember to click "Apply" then "Save custom configuration"**